lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     1 28.0855
     2 15.999
-    3 15.999
-    4 1.008
+    3 1.008

     (...)

 ..  container:: justify

-    Then, create an file named *input.lammps*
+    Create a file named *input.lammps*
-    into *Hydrate*, and copy the following lines into it:
+    into the *Decorate/* folder, and copy
+    the following lines into it:

 ..  code-block:: lammps